ravid87/Latest-Posts-Wordpress-Widget/readme.txt

 * The date of each post can be displayed.
 * The number of posts that you want to display can be fixed.
 * The categories of the post can be displayed (if one category is selected, the selected one is not displayed).
+* The featured image can be display or, if it is not set, the first image of the post is selected.
+* The image can be displayed before or after the title.

 == Installation ==